jkroepke/helm-secrets/docs/ArgoCD Integration.md

 `HELM_SECRETS_VALUES_ALLOW_ABSOLUTE_PATH=true` is set on the argocd-repo-server.
 Please ensure you are following the lastest installation instructions (updated on 2023-03-03).

+### sops backend

-If you are using `sops` backend, additionally define the environment variable `HELM_SECRETS_LOAD_GPG_KEYS` with the path of gpg key as values.
+If you are using `sops` backend, you have to [mounte](#method-1--mount-the-private-key-from-a-kubernetes-secret-as-volume-on-the-argocd-repo-server) the gpg keys on the `argocd-repo-server` and additionally define the environment variable `HELM_SECRETS_LOAD_GPG_KEYS` with the path of gpg key as values.
 Read more about mounting gpg keys [here](#method-1--mount-the-private-key-from-a-kubernetes-secret-as-volume-on-the-argocd-repo-server)

 **Note**: The limitation lives on ArgoCD side. helm-secrets is not able to mitigate the limitations at all.